mwvgroup/Photometric-Classification/README.md

   - These papers include a low-z SN sample from CfA3, CfA4, and CSP1.
 It's not clear if the the numbers above include the low-z sample.

 - The 31.00 zero point is for internal DES use.
 The ZP in the public data files is 27.5.

+## Notes on the CSP data

+- The official CSP webpage for DR3 is [here](https://csp.obs.carnegiescience.edu/news-items/csp-dr3-photometry-released).
+- Spectroscopic classification can be found in [Folatelli et al. (2013)](https://arxiv.org/abs/1305.6997).
+Data tables are available from [Vizier](http://cdsarc.u-strasbg.fr/viz-bin/cat/J/ApJ/773/53)